Chaeun-Kim/Pong/README.md

 #
 ############################################

-How to run the game
+How to run

-  To run the game, you will need to install Qt on your machine.
+  	- To run the game, you will need to install Qt on your machine.

 1. Go to https://www.qt.io/download, and intall the Qt Open Source version